superxc3/xcmkb/list of items/list of keyboards/numpad-macropad/IF17/readme.md

 3. Take out the switch plate and insert all the 17 switches one by one, place it back to pcb and install the 4 screws of the switch plate.
 4. Assemble and fasten another 4 screws on the acrylic frame.

 ## Connection
 For 2.4g just install the dongle.
 Try to toggle the power button near to usb port if it is not responding.
 The following explains bluetooth connection.
+PLEASE READ FINISH THIS SESSION BEFORE YOU CONNECT YOUR BOARD.

 |![image](https://user-images.githubusercontent.com/79617315/209416348-095caa94-79d7-4305-984d-e028b7825a1e.png)|
 |:--:|
 |You can remap the connection under `User`. |